-Meanings of cross tattoos drawings
+Meanings of cross tattoo designs

 Although many people think that a cross has purely religious connotations, this is not the case.
-The ability to add your personal touch and incorporate other symbols and elements into the design means that the cross can symbolize many different things and ideas, such as:
+The ability to add your personal touch and integrate other symbols and elements into the design means that the cross can symbolize many different things and ideas, such as:

 - Christianity / Christian faith